It couldn't be said that Eastbourne is overflowing with public sculpture but there are some important pieces in the town.

 Interestingly, the sculptor, Alfred Drury, is the grandfather of Jolyon Drury, a trustee of the Public Monuments and Sculpture Association.

-Find out more about the public monuments and sculpture of Sussex here
+Find out more about the public monuments and sculpture of Sussex.

-There is also a book of the public sculpture of Sussex published by Liverpool University Press.
+There is also a book on the public sculpture of Sussex published by Liverpool University Press.